alfrekjv/slAssetPlugin/README.md

 ###Configuring the plugin###

 In your app.yml file you specify the files that have to be compressed and included in your collection.
-The following configuration specifies that in the development environment the main javascript bundle must contain the frontend.js file, the main css bundle must contain two files and the other css budle must contain one file with version 1.

-	dev:
 	sl_asset:
-	    yuipath: /path/to/yuicompressor.jar
+	    yuipath: bin/yuicompressor-2.4.7.jar # path to the yuicompressor jar file.
+	    dir: build/                          # dir where the compress files will be stored.
 	    javascript:
-	      main:
+	      default:                           # To be loaded on the Default Module
+	        name: main                       # name of the bundle.
 	        files:
+	          - lib/jquery-1.6.4.min.js
-	          - frontend.js
+	          - main.js
 	        version: 0
+	      default/index:                     # to be loaded on the default/index action.
+	        name: index
+	        files:
+	          - lib/jquery-ui-1.8.16.custom.min.js
+	          - login.js
+	        version: 0
 	    css:
-	      main:
+	      default:
+	        name: main
 	        files:
-	          - reset.css
+	          - lib/bootstrap.min.css
-	          - frontend.css
+	          - main.css
 	        version: 0
-	      other:
+	      default/index:
+	        name: index
 	        files:
-	          - other.css
+	          - lib/cupertino/jquery-ui-1.8.16.custom.css
-	        version: 1
+	        version: 0
 	    options:
-	      linebreak: false
+	      linebreak: 0
 	      verbose: false
 	      nomunge: false
 	      semi: false